SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 To test the database connection, navigate to the "GET" endpoint where all saved ToDo list items will be retrieved. **Oh wait!** It's a new database there aren't any items saved yet.
 Let add a new ToDo list item.

-You may have noticed in the 'GetTodoItem' method of the 'TodoItemsController', there is a super secret value you can provide to add new list items.
+You may have noticed in the 'TodoItemsController.GetTodoItem' method, there is a super secret value you can provide to add new list items.
 Replace `WeatherForecast` with `api/TodoItems/0` in the browser address bar.
 This page should load successfully but not provide much feedback.
 Behind the scenes you've just added a new list item.
-To confirm, lets retrieve the saved list of items by removing the "\0" in the address and loading the page.
+To confirm lets retrieve the saved list of items.
+Remove the `/0` in the address and loading the page.
 Wow!
 Now there is 1 list item retrieved from the database.
 Awesome!

 ![single-todoitem]